 In most cases, antibiotics are not needed because the infection is caused by a virus, not bacteria.

 Mild infections such as colds do not need special treatment.
 The goal is to ease the symptoms so that you or your child feels more comfortable while the body fights the virus.
 For symptom relief, try the following: Drink plenty of liquids, especially water and fruit juice, to help keep nasal fluid thin and easy to clear.Use a cool-mist vaporizer to humidify the air.
-This may help reduce coughing and soothe irritated breathing passages.Use salt water nose drops to loosen mucus in the nose.Use non-aspirin fever medicine, such as acetaminophen, as needed to reduce fever.
+This may help reduce coughing and soothe irritated breathing passages.Use salt water nose drops to loosen mucus in the nose.Use non-aspirin fever medication, such as acetaminophen, as needed to reduce fever.

 People of all ages can develop severe infections from RSV.
 However, it is most common in very young people.
 Severe infections include pneumonia and bronchiolitis.
 These may require treatment in a hospital.
 This treatment is aimed at opening up breathing passages.
 It may include: Humidified airSupplemental oxygenTreatments to improve breathingIn certain cases, mechanical ventilation may be used if you or your child is unable to breathe without assistance